Best Self-Help Books for Men in 2022

 In The Game, author Neil Strauss takes us on a hilarious journey into what he would have us believe is the magical world of the PUA (pick up artist).
 It’s a book aimed squarely at confused guys.
 Those who think that getting laid is the result of some mystical power rather than a simple combination of self-confidence and not looking like a Walking Dead extra.
-Still, Strauss’ tale is nothing if not funny and before it grinds to its predictable conclusion it manages to paint a memorable picture contemporary meat markets and he even throws in the occasional close encounter of the celebrity kind.
-A perfect gift for coworkers.
+Still, Strauss’s tale is nothing if not funny and before it grinds to its predictable conclusion it manages to paint a memorable picture of contemporary meat markets and he even throws in the occasional close encounter of the celebrity kind.

 Some people might take issue with the notion that self-help has anything to do with gaining control over your fellow humans but that doesn’t mean Robert Greene and Joost Elffers’ treatise isn’t worth a read.
 And who knows?
 Maybe a ruthless reign of terror is just what the doctor ordered to snap you out of your funk.
 The authors scour thousands of years of rule and ruin and distill it all into The 48 Laws of Power they believe govern all power relationships.
 The whole thing fits nicely into the postmodern fetish for reducing complex issues to tidy ordered lists.
 But following the suggestions here is more likely to wind you up in front of a judge than an army of acolytes.
 Still, nothing ventured nothing gained.